it-beard/evo-bot-go/.qoder/repowiki/en/content/AI-Powered Search/Content Search.md

 - [content_prompt.go](file://internal/database/prompts/content_prompt.go#L0-L38)

 ## OpenAI Integration and Response Handling
 The system integrates with OpenAI through the OpenAiClient, which provides a clean interface for generating completions.
-The GetCompletion method sends the constructed prompt to OpenAI's API using the o3-mini model, with the request scoped to the cancellable context created for the operation.
+The GetCompletion method sends the constructed prompt to OpenAI's API using the GPT-5 Mini model with medium reasoning effort, with the request scoped to the cancellable context created for the operation.

 While waiting for the OpenAI response, the system sends periodic typing indicators to the user every 5 seconds, enhancing the user experience during potentially long processing times.
 Upon receiving a response, the system validates that the context wasn't cancelled before proceeding.
 Successful responses are delivered to the user using ReplyMarkdown, preserving the formatting instructions from the prompt.
 Error responses are handled gracefully with appropriate user feedback and logging.